beeware/toga/docs/reference/style/pack.rst

 **Initial value:** ``0``

-The amount of space to allocate between the edge of the box, and the edge of the content in the box, in :ref:`CSS pixels <css-units>`.
+The amount of space to allocate outside the edge of the widget, in :ref:`CSS pixels
+<css-units>`.

 ``margin``
 -----------